Perturbations and the Future Conformal Boundary: Perturbations in a flat- universe with perfect-fluid radiation

 shows what happens if we extend the integration of the case shown in \cref{fig:delta-Phi-and-V-conformal-time} through the FCB and towards the next big bang.
 We see that $\delta$ and $V$ continue to oscillate regularly until we start approaching the right boundary, where clearly they and $\Phi$ start diverging.

 What is happening, of course, is that they are failing to join onto the regular series given earlier for small $a$ (e.g.\ in \cref{eqn:Phi-non-sing-ser} for $\Phi$).
 By symmetry these must still be valid at the right end of \cref{fig:delta-Phi-and-V-conformal-time} where $|a|$ is becoming small.
-Clearly the functions $\delta$, $V$ and $\Phi$, as they approach $\eta=2\eta_{\rm tot}$ contain a non-zero component of the singular series (e.g.\ \cref{eqn:Phi-sing-ser} for $\Phi$, and this means they diverge.
+Clearly the functions $\delta$, $V$ and $\Phi$, as they approach $\eta=2\eta_{\rm tot}$ contain a nonzero component of the singular series (e.g.\ \cref{eqn:Phi-sing-ser} for $\Phi$, and this means they diverge.

 Now, as argued earlier, it is simply not possible to use mode functions which diverge when carrying out linearisation.
-Thus, if we believe the region to the right of the FCB has some validity, then the case just discussed is not allowable, and we are indeed faced with a non-trivial boundary condition, but we have found it enters at $\eta=2\eta_{\rm tot}$, not $\eta=\eta_{\rm tot}$.
+Thus, if we believe the region to the right of the FCB has some validity, then the case just discussed is not allowable, and we are indeed faced with a nontrivial boundary condition, but we have found it enters at $\eta=2\eta_{\rm tot}$, not $\eta=\eta_{\rm tot}$.

-The required boundary condition comes about from the fact we need $\Phi$, $\delta$ and $V$ to be either symmetric or anti-symmetric about the FCB if they are to remain non-singular as the right hand boundary is approached.
-This will mean they are recapitulating the modes in which they left the first big bang, which we argued above had to be non-singular.
+The required boundary condition comes about from the fact we need $\Phi$, $\delta$ and $V$ to be either symmetric or antisymmetric about the FCB if they are to remain nonsingular as the right-hand boundary is approached.
+This will mean they are recapitulating the modes in which they left the first big bang, which we argued above had to be nonsingular.
 Put differently, we can now realise that boundary conditions are set at the two end points of the range (first and second big bangs), and these will force a discrete set of $K$ to be used; those in which a suitable number of cycles complete over the range.

 We can derive this constraint on $K$ analytically, by considering the expression for $\Phi$ which we achieved in \cref{eqn:Phi-from-psi,eqn:psi-expr}.
-It is not hard to show this leads to the requirement \be \begin{gathered} \frac{n\pi}{2}=\vartheta(K)\equiv\sqrt{\frac{K^2+2}{K^2-2}} \, K \left({\rm EllipticK}\left(\frac{1}{\sqrt{2}}\right)\right.\\ \left.-{\rm EllipticPi}\left(\frac{1}{2}-\frac{K^2}{4},\frac{1}{\sqrt{2}}\right)\right), \quad n=1,2,3,\ldots \end{gathered} \ee where we are using the Maple notation for the elliptic integrals, since otherwise there is a bad clash between different types of $K$!
+It is not hard to show this leads to the requirement \be \begin{gathered} \frac{n\pi}{2}=\vartheta(K)\equiv\sqrt{\frac{K^2+2}{K^2-2}} \, K \left({\rm EllipticK}\left(\frac{1}{\sqrt{2}}\right)\right.\\ \left.-{\rm EllipticPi}\left(\frac{1}{2}-\frac{K^2}{4},\frac{1}{\sqrt{2}}\right)\right), \quad n=1,2,3,\ldots \end{gathered} \ee where we are using the \textit{Maple} notation for the elliptic integrals, since otherwise there is a bad clash between different types of $K$!